Auckland Hearts: Grounds

 Auckland have used various ground throughout their history.
 Their first match, against England, was played at Eden Park, Auckland.
 From the 1951–52 season, Auckland's primary home ground became Melville Park, Auckland.
 In the 1981–82 season, two matches were played at Hobson Park, Auckland.

 The side returned to Eden Park in 1992–93, and from the 1998–99 season they also began using the secondary ground on the same site, the Eden Park Outer Oval.
 In 1996–97, Auckland began using Colin Maiden Park for some matches, and in the early 2000s they also used North Harbour Stadium, but their main ground remained Melville Park.
 Melville Park was last used in the 2019–20 season.
 Since, Auckland have played all their matches at the Eden Park Outer Oval, the main Eden Park ground, and Colin Maiden Park.

 Players

 Current squad

-Based on squad for the 2022–23 season.
+Based on squad announced for the 2023–24 season.
 Players in bold have international caps.